Occupational Safety and Health/Disaster Prevention

 1. Safe Corporate Climate Cultivation Working Groups

 In line with its “Safety First” philosophy, the DIC Group works to foster a safety-conscious corporate culture.
-In fiscal year 2011, personnel in charge of safety at plants belonging to DIC and DIC Graphics created Safe Corporate Climate Cultivation working groups, which regularly meet to discuss and exchange proposals regarding safety policies and measures.
+In fiscal year 2011, personnel in charge of safety at plants belonging to DIC and DIC Graphics created Safe Corporate Climate Cultivation working groups, which meet regularly to discuss and exchange proposals regarding safety policies and measures, which are incorporated into Responsible Care initiatives.

 2. DIC Safety Pledge Day